Well, second best day.

-You now have a live site on the Internet, but it’s still empty.
-So it’s time to fill it up with some content.
+At this point, you now have a live site on the Internet.
+Awesome!
+But wait – it’s still empty.
+So it’s time to fill it up with some amazing content.

-By the way, your WordPress Dashboard is readily accessible from the address bar.
+By the way, you can easily access your WordPress Dashboard from the address bar of your browser.
 Just type in your domain name and add ‘/wp-admin’, which will land you on a page where you can log in to your WordPress Dashboard.
 For example, my domain name is ‘phmillennia.com’, and my WordPress Dashboard is accessible (only to me) at ‘phmillennia.com/wp-admin’.

-Anyway, there are tons of new and exciting stuff you can do in your Dashboard.
+That being said, there are tons of new and exciting stuff you can do on your Dashboard.
 You can explore all of them later on.
-But for now, you should first focus on creating two types of contents – your pages and your posts.
+But for now, you should focus on creating your pages and your posts first.

 - About page

 This is where you give some interesting background information about your blog and yourself.
-It is here that you share what your blog is about, what visitors can expect to find, as well as who you are, what motivated you to start blogging, etc. This is where you tell the tale of your blogging journey.
+It is here that you share, in-depth, what your blog is about, what visitors can expect to find, as well as who you are, what motivated you to start blogging, etc. This is where you tell the tale of your blogging journey.